On behalf of The Law Office of Gustavo E. Frances, P.A.

 Policymakers believe that children don’t actually need $20,000 a month in child support regardless of what their noncustodial parent makes.
 The millionaires’ attorneys believe children don’t deserve the good life when their father or mother makes enough to offer it.
 At least that’s how it appears.

 Losing Pro Salaries May Not Lower Support

 Here’s a bit of bittersweet irony for custodial parents: that monstrous monthly child support payment may not be lowered should professional players lose their salary.
 This alone could throw broke players into arrears exceeding six figures within months.
 So, how do custodial parents collect from unemployed players?

-When there’s no money, there’s always assets.
-With the help of a Fort Lauderdale child support attorney, custodial parents may be rocking a Maserati.
+When there’s no money, there are always assets.
+With the help of a Fort Lauderdale child support lawyer, custodial parents may be rocking a Maserati.
 Or a couple of beach houses.

 One particular NFL player, ordered to pay $9,007 per month, is petitioning a judge to lower his monthly obligation although he is believed to be living a lavish lifestyle.
 History predicts he’ll get his modification.

 Professionals Abuse Child Support, Too

 What’s a great way to spend your $14,735 in court-ordered support?
 Why pamper your new girlfriend.

 The estranged wife of one WWE wrestler is receiving only $6,000 per month, or 2 ½ times less than the wrestler is ordered to pay.
 A recent audit of his spending proved he bought niceties like jewelry, miniature horses and dropped thousands on bar tabs – all for the glory of his new girlfriend.
 Meanwhile, yet another child is losing an opportunity to have everything their heart desires.

 As statistics and news stories dictate, child support laws don’t seem to apply to privileged individuals.